 Nothing seemed to work.
 I was stern.
 I gave attention to the “victim” and not him.
 But the more consequences I doled out, the more he seemed to lash out.

 I needed some answers, and thank goodness I found them.
 But first, I also learned a few tips about why my son was hitting:

 - He’s expressing himself through his body.
 At this young age of toddlerhood, kids can’t talk or convey feelings they don’t know how to describe.
 He has no idea what jealousy, frustration or sadness are.
 He only knows he’s overcome with this overwhelming emotion he’s not sure will go away.

-Knowing that, what are some strategies I used to help temper my child from hitting others?
+Knowing that, what are some strategies I used to help temper my toddler hitting others?